videojs/video.js/docs/guides/player-workflows.md

 ## Accessing the Tech on the player

-The tech on the player can be via `tech()`.
+The tech on the player can be accessed via `tech()`.
 Passing any argument will silence the warning that is logged. function on the player.

 ```js